Website, and/or webmail, and/or webadmin are not accessible.

 - DNS servers are not specified for the domain

 - DNS servers are specified but not configured

-- Domain is resolved to IP address not available in Internet, or hosting is not configured on this IP address.
+- A domain is resolved to IP address not available on the Internet, or hosting is not configured on this IP address.

 - Firewall blocks inbound connections to 80 or 443 ports

 # whois example.com